niederschelden/flightcaseplaner/README.md

 ## License

-This work is licensed under the Creative Commons Attribution 4.0 International License.
+This work is licensed under the Creative Commons 1.0 Universal License.
 This means you are free to use, modify, and distribute it, as long as you provide appropriate credit.

 ---